 You can generally transact in shares quickly and more cost-effectively than other investments such as property.

 While shares offer the potential for relatively high returns, share prices can fluctuate due to market forces.

 There may be instances where you’re unable to sell your shares due to very low trading volumes or if a company enters a trading halt.

 Movements in exchange rates can result in the agreed exchange rate you lock in being more expensive or of less value to you compared to the exchange rate at the date of settlement of your order.

-A foreign exchange fee applies to all executed international trades.
+A foreign exchange (FX) fee applies to all executed international trades.
 The exchange rate will depend on the Foreign Exchange market at the time the FX transaction executes.

 The Foreign Exchange transaction is locked in once the trade gets booked in the relevant foreign market, which means you won’t need to perform your own currency transactions each time you trade.